paper boats on solid surface

 Why decide and enable others?

-We have worked together to hold an event that involves external executives from IBM and BASF to exchange ideas on mobility way-forwards.
-The problem arose as there was no joint agreement of agenda topics.
-Amid struggling to coordinate and decide issues, Mrs. vice president urged me to talk directly with managers and executives.
+We have worked together to hold an event that involves external executives from IBM and BASF to exchange ideas on mobility forward.
+The problem arose as there was no joint agreement on agenda topics.
+While struggling to coordinate and decide issues, Mrs. Vice President urged me to talk directly with managers and executives.
 The confirming push led me to be amazed at how open executives can be and start treating them as ordinary people.

 As a result, we have agreed just in time for the convention center booking deadline.
 The vice president also taught me to ask all supervisors to enable the associates early on and often.